hmchen47/DataScience/ML/ML-Stanford/15-Detection.md

   2. From a large set of primary care patient records, identify individuals who might have unusual health conditions.
   3. Given a dataset of credit card transactions, identify unusual transactions to flag them as possibly fraudulent.
   4. Given an image of a face, determine whether or not it is the face of a particular famous individual.
+  5. In a computer chip fabrication plant, identify microchips that might be defective.
+  6. From a large set of hospital patient records, predict which patients have a particular disease (say, the flu).

-  Ans: 13 <br/>
+  Ans: 52 (5261), x13 <br/>
   (1) False: Anomaly detection is not appropriate for a traditional classification problem. <br/>
-  (2) True
+  (2) True: Since you are just looking for unusual conditions instead of a particular disease, this is a good application of anomaly detection.
   (3) True: By modeling "normal" credit card transactions, you can then use anomaly detection to flag the unusuals ones which might be fraudulent.
   (4) False
+  (5) True: The defective chips are the anomalies you are looking for by modeling the properties of non-defective chips.

-2. Suppose you have trained an anomaly detection system that flags anomalies when $p(x)$ is less than $\epsilon$, and you find on the cross-validation set that it has too many false negatives (failing to flag a lot of anomalies).
+2. Suppose you have trained an anomaly detection system that flags anomalies when $p(x)$ is less than $\epsilon$, and you find on the cross-validation set that it has too many false negatives (failing to flag a lot of anomalies) / false positives (flagging too many things as anomalies).
 What should you do?

   1. Decrease ε
   2. Increase ε

-  Ans: x1 <br/>
+  Ans: 1 (false positives), x1 (false negatives) <br/>
-  Explain: By decreasing $\epsilon$, you will flag more anomalies, not fewer.
+  false negatives: By decreasing $\epsilon$, you will flag more anomalies, not fewer. <br/>
+  false positives: By decreasing ε, you will flag fewer anomalies, as desired.

 3. Suppose you are developing an anomaly detection system to catch manufacturing defects in airplane engines.
 You model uses